google/citest/README.md

 cloud services.

-The gist is to allow tests to be written using a literary programming style where the core framework accomodates for asynchronous calls and even retries if appropriate.
+The gist is to allow tests to be written using a literary programming style where the core framework accommodates for asynchronous calls and even retries if appropriate.